 - One of my favorite tips is to read your work, beginning at the end of the piece, read sentence by sentence, back to the beginning.
 It is the best way to hear mistakes in grammar and spot mistakes in punctuation.

-- Find a good critique group/partner that will be honest with you about your work and will help you shine as you help them shine.
+- Find a good critique group/partner who will be honest with you about your work and help you shine as you help them/him or her shine.

 Thank you for taking time to share with us, Cheri.
 We look forward to learning more from you at the Write2Ignite Conference.